 Delivery of your Programme of Study

 We expect that the core departmental induction activities for your programme will take place on campus.
 These activities will be supplemented by some online activities.

 Further details will be provided nearer to the start of your programme.

 Content of the programme

-Some project options on this programme are software and/or simulation based, and can be completed remotely.
+Some project options on this programme are data and/or simulation based, and can be completed remotely.
 Others require in-person work in our laboratories or other specialist spaces.
-If you chose a project that requires in-person work to be undertaken, then you will be required to attend our campus during the Summer term.
-In the event of a suspension of on-campus activity at this time due to an escalation of the current outbreak or a new outbreak of COVID-19, if your project is software/simulation based it will also be possible to complete this remotely.
-If your project requires in-person presence on campus, you will be offered to switch to an alternative project capable of being completed remotely (depending on how much of your project has already been completed).
-Alternatively you may extend your registration and complete your project on-campus at a later date.
-The College will not charge any additional tuition fee in respect of completion at a later date, but you will be responsible for your own living costs, and the College is unable to guarantee providing you with accommodation beyond your original completion date (if you are living in College provided accommodation).
+If you choose a project that requires in-person work to be undertaken, then you will be required to attend our campus.
+In the event of a suspension of on-campus activity at this time due to an escalation of the current outbreak or a new outbreak of COVID-19, if your project is data/simulation based it will also be possible to complete this remotely.
+If your project requires in-person presence on campus, you will be offered the option of switching to an alternative project capable of being completed remotely.

 Length of the programme

 We anticipate you will be able to complete the programme within the timescale previously advertised.